Suzette Quintanilla: 2010-2019

-2020-present
+2020–2025

-In February 2020, the Fiesta de la Flor festival was canceled due to a financial disagreement with the Corpus Christi Convention & Visitors Bureau (CVB).
-Suzette revealed plans for Selena XXV, a live all-star tribute concert scheduled at the Alamodome and broadcast on Univision on May 9, 2020.
+In February 2020, the Fiesta de la Flor was canceled due to a financial disagreement with the Corpus Christi Convention and Visitors Bureau.
+Suzette announced plans for Selena XXV, a tribute concert scheduled at the Alamodome and broadcast on Univision on May 9, 2020.
 The concert was canceled due to the COVID-19 pandemic.
-On September 4, 2020, Pérez sparked controversy on social media by alleging that the Quintanilla family was attempting to erase his presence from Selena's legacy.
-In response, Suzette publicly addressed the claims, offering evidence to refute them.
-Suzette responded on Instagram, posting videos aimed at disproving the assertion.
-She described the claim as unfounded and emphasized that Pérez remains an acknowledged part of Selena's story.
-One of the videos, filmed inside the Selena Museum, featured Suzette showing that photos of Pérez with Selena and the band remain on display, unaltered, reinforcing his continued presence within her legacy.
+On September 4 of that year, Pérez alleged on social media that the Quintanilla family was attempting to erase him from Selena's legacy.
+Suzette posted videos on Instagram refuting his claim, calling it unfounded and saying that Pérez remained an acknowledged part of Selena's story.
+A video filmed in the Selena Museum included Suzette indicating that photos of Pérez with Selena and the band remained on display, unaltered, reinforcing his presence in Selina's legacy.

 On December 1, 2021, Bumpboxx collaborated with Suzette to launch a Selena-themed bluetooth boombox.
-Suzette contributed to the visual design and artistic direction of Moonchild Mixes (2022).
-The album used recordings Selena recorded in the 1980s.
-A.B. detuned Selena's vocals provided her with a deeper sound, making the singer sound older than she was in the original recordings.
-The album's production was the first project that A.B., Abraham, and Suzette participated in since the 2004 release of Momentos Intimos.
-The release sparked controversy, with critics and fans questioning its ethics and authenticity.
+She contributed to the visual design and artistic direction of Moonchild Mixes (2022), an album of 1980s Selena recordings.
+A.B. adjusted Selena's vocals, deepening her voice to make her sound older than she was in the original recordings.
+The album was the first project in which A.B., Abraham, and Suzette participated since the 2004 release of Momentos Intimos.
+Critics and fans questioned its ethics and authenticity.
 Journalists from NPR, Rolling Stone, and the Los Angeles Times expressed discomfort with the digital recreation, calling it potentially exploitative and artificial.
-Joe Bennett, a forensic musicologist and professor at Berklee College of Music, explained that digitally aging Selena's voice is a relatively simple process using isolated recordings and digital software.
-Fans and critics accused the Quintanilla family of exploiting Selena's name for profit for Moonchild Mixes.
-In an appearance on Good Morning America, Suzette addressed the criticism, dismissing it with the remark, "What critics?
+Joe Bennett, a forensic musicologist and professor at Berklee College of Music, saied that digitally aging Selena's voice is a relatively-simple process using isolated recordings and software.
+Fans and critics accused the Quintanilla family of exploiting Selena's name for profit in Moonchild Mixes.
+On Good Morning America, Suzette dismissed the criticism: "What critics?
 We don't care about them."
-She emphasized that the family would continue to make decisions regarding their music, their sister, and their band on their terms.
-Suzette hoped the public would recognize that everything they do is carried out with "love, care, and beauty."
-It was nominated for Latin Pop Album of the Year at the 2023 Billboard Latin Music Awards.
+She said that the family would continue to make decisions regarding their music, their sister, and their band on their terms, hoping the public would recognize that everything they do is with "love, care, and beauty."
+Moonchild Mixes was nominated as Latin Pop Album of the Year at the 2023 Billboard Latin Music Awards.